-5.5.9.
-Data Levelling and Smoothing
+Data Levelling and Smoothing 5.5.9.

-Prior to the vegetation correction and the determination of exposure rates, a statistical levelling of the concentration and total count data is performed.
+Due to variations in soil moisture and radon abundance, some line-to-line level errors are visible in the grids of the count rate channels.
+These errors are removed by a statistical levelling process.
 The differences at the intersections of the flight lines and the tie lines are determined and averaged for each flight.
-The averaged values are then used to correct level errors that may occur in case of environmental changes (e. g. humidity, radon abundance) during the survey.

-Remaining, mostly small level errors are eliminated in a subsequent micro-levelling process based on gridded line data in which level errors are identified using two-dimensional Butterworth high-pass (cut-off value: 300 m, degree: 8) and directional Cosine FFT (azimuth: 90°, degree: 1) filters.
+The averaged values are then used to correct level errors.
+Remaining, mostly small level errors are eliminated in a subsequent micro-levelling process based on gridded line data in which level errors are identified using two-dimensional Butterworth high-pass (cut-off value: 600 m, degree: 8) and directional cosine FFT (azimuth: 8°, degree: 1) filters.
 Result of the filtering process is an error grid which is sampled along the flight lines.
-The sampled error values are heavily smoothed using a B-Spline filter (smoothness: 0.65 / 0.5, tension: 0.5 / 0.5 for lines / tie lines) and then subtracted from the original data.
+The sampled error values are heavily smoothed using a B-Spline filter (smoothness: 0.65, tension: 0.5) and then subtracted from the original data.
 Gridding of the levelled data yields grids that are virtually free of level errors.
-Finally, the tie-line data are fit to the levelled line data-grid.
+Finally, the tie-line data are fit to the levelled line-data grid.
 This is done by calculating the difference (error) between the values of the levelled line-data grid and the tie-line data, spline smoothing the error and subtracting it from the tie-line data.